 Russel Lolacher, The Upsell.com:

-Walk the journey of your customers–from awareness to retention.
+Walk the journey of your customers–from awareness to customer retention.
 Map every time they come in contact with your business, and take action around that information.

 3. Put customer needs first